xArm-Developer/xarm_ros/ReadMe.md

+## Updates on Moveit with Gripper/Vacuum Gripper:
+&ensp;&ensp;Please pay attention if you are using Moveit motion planning for xArm models with Gripper/Vacuum Gripper attached, in updates since **Jan 6, 2021**, pose command/feedback will count in the **TCP offset** of the tool, as a result in moveit configuration change.

 ## Important Notice:
 &ensp;&ensp;Due to robot communication data format change, ***early users*** (xArm shipped ***before June 2019***) are encouraged to ***upgrade*** their controller firmware immediately to drive the robot normally in future updates as well as to use newly developed functions.
 Please contact our staff to get instructions of the upgrade process.
 The old version robot driver can still be available in ***'legacy'*** branch, however, it will not be updated any more.